 Nominations and Elections

 Section 1.
 Duties of Nominations Committee.
-The Nominations Committee shall solicit nominations from the section membership for the offices of Chair-Elect and for members to serve on the Board of Directors for any expiring terms.
+The Nominations Committee shall solicit nominations from the section membership for the office of Chair-Elect and for members to serve on the Board of Directors for any expiring terms.
 The Nominations Committee shall meet to consider the nominations and shall recommend a slate of nominees to fill those positions.
 In considering nominees for membership on the Board of Directors, attention shall be given to maintaining geographical representation.

 Section 2.
 Notification to Section.
-The slate of nominees shall be made available in writing to the section membership before the section’s annual meeting and shall be furnished to the members of the Section at the time of the call of the annual meeting, together with the information that additional nominations may be made from the floor during the annual meeting.
+The slate of nominees shall be made available in writing to the section membership by posting on the Section’s website at least 30 days before the Section’s Annual Meeting, and shall be furnished to the members of the Section during the Section’s Annual Meeting, together with the information that additional nominations may be made from the floor.

-Section 3 At the annual meeting of the Section, the
+Section 3 Process.
+At the Annual Meeting of the Section, the slate of nominees recommended by the Nominations Committee and any nominations made from the floor shall be placed in nomination.

 Section 4.
-The Chair-Elect and members of the Board of Directors shall be elected by a majority vote of those members present and voting at the annual meeting of the Section.
-The nominee for a place on the Board of Directors who receives a majority vote shall be elected to serve
+Election.
+The Chair-Elect and members of the Board of Directors shall be elected by a majority vote of the Section members present and voting during the Annual Meeting of the Section.
+The Chair-Elect candidate who receives a majority vote shall be elected to serve for one year as Chair-Elect.
+The nominee for any open place on the Board of Directors who receives a majority vote shall be elected to serve for a term of three years.

 ARTICLE VI